Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- Make a list of your degrees or certificates and the institutions you went to
+- Make a list of your degrees or certificates as well as the schools you went to

 Skills: